 This wattle belongs to Group 1.

 Phyllodes are linear to narrow elliptic, up to 60 millimetres long, grey-green with a small gland near the base.

-The inflorescence is composed of 5-10 flowers in globular heads, golden yellow and appears in spring.
 Pods are linear and up to ten centimetres long (see thumbnail).

-Acacia boormanii is a beautiful wattle.
+Author’s notes: Acacia boormanii is a beautiful wattle.
 In spring plants are covered with blooms.
 The grey-green foliage provides a contrasting background to the flowers.
 Prune behind the flowers when they fade to keep plants bushy and blooming bounteously.

 Propagate from seed and possibly cuttings.
 Seed needs to be soaked in boiling water before sowing.

 Most wattles will die in a fire and regenerate from seed.
 Some species exhibit suckering from basal parts and roots.

 Acacia is a highly diverse genus, with over 1500 recognised species (placing it in the top-10 most-diverse plant genera) occurring in most continents except for Europe.
 Australia has about 970 spp., most of which are endemic.
 There are also about 10 exotic species.
 NSW has about 235 recognised species.
 Some species have become weeds in other states outside of their natural range (eg: wattles from Western Australia into NSW and vice versa).

 Acacia – from Greek Akakia – which refers to an Ancient Greek preparation made from one of the many species; the name of which derives from akis, meaning “thorn” – referring to the thorns of species in Africa.

 boormanii – named after John Luke Boorman (1864 – 1938) who worked as a collector and botanist for the Royal Botanic Gardens, Sydney from 1887 to 1930.
 The species was named by Joseph Maiden.